 2. Reichstag Building and the Government District

 The Reichstag, with its glass dome, offers panoramic views across Berlin.
 Climbing to the top shows the modern government buildings alongside historic streets.
 The area is peaceful in the mornings, with parks and fountains nearby.
-A walk through the government district reveals the contrast of restored and contemporary architecture.
+A walk through the government district reveals the contrast of restored and contemporary architecture, one of the Berlin Germany tourist places that combines history and modernity.

 3. The Berlin Wall and East Side Gallery